sbabic/swupdate/doc/source/sw-description.rst

 --------------------

 Software collections and operation modes can be used to implement a dual copy strategy.
-The simplest case is to define two installation locations for the firmware image and call `SWUpdate` selecting the appropriate image.
+The simplest case is to define two installations locations for the firmware image and call `SWUpdate` selecting the appropriate image.